 We’re also hearing about installation issues, sensitivity problems, crashes, audio problems particularly when using Android Auto, and some users are getting stuck in Dark Mode.

-This is an early list of issues and we expect it to grow as more people decide to jump off Android Pie.
+This is an early list of issues and we expect it to grow as more people decide to jump to the latest version of the beta.

 How to Report Android Q Beta Problems

-If you see an Android Q beta problem on your Pixel you’ll want to report the issue to Google because your feedback will help the company identify and fix issues before the official release.
-There are a few different ways to send feedback about Android Q.
+If you see an Android Q beta problem on your Pixel you’ll want to report the issue to Google because your feedback will help the company identify and fix issues before the official release arrives.

 - If you find an issue in the Android platform or APIs, NDK, Android runtime (ART), device hardware, or support libraries, you can send Google your feedback right here.